14 Quick Stress Relievers For Women (Not Exercise or Sleep!)

 Some stress is good for you since our stress response is a tool our minds and bodies use to help overcome challenging situations or obstacles.
 (3)

-Stress is our body’s fight-or-flight response which is helpful in dangerous situations because it gets us to act quickly and keep us safe.
-For example, running if we need to leave a dangerous situation.
+Stress is our body’s fight-or-flight response, which is helpful in dangerous situations because it gets us to act quickly and keeps us safe—for example, running if we need to leave a dangerous situation.

-The problem is chronic stress and not dealing with or managing it.
-This constant stress can lead to anxiety, depression and long-term health issues like heart disease.
+The problem is chronic stress and not dealing with or managing it because this constant stress can lead to anxiety, depression and long-term health issues like heart disease.

-I know firsthand the debilitating impact of chronic stress as I dealt with it for decades and just kept pushing through.
-That was a significant factor that caused my anxiety, and I don’t want that for you.
+I know firsthand the debilitating impact of chronic stress because I dealt with it for decades and just kept pushing through.

 Let’s Get Through This Together

-After decades of ongoing stress, I’ve learned to manage it using simple strategies, mindset shifts, and most importantly practicing self-compassion.
-I’d love to welcome you into the community so we can get through this together.
+After decades of ongoing stress, I’ve learned to manage it using simple strategies, mindset shifts, and, most importantly, practicing self-compassion.
+I’d love to welcome you into the community to get through this together.

-Click the link in the box below to sign-up for my biweekly emails and get your FREE bonus delivered to your inbox, a practical cheat sheet to reduce stress and have more time for what you love.
+Click the link in the box below to sign up for my monthly emails and get your FREE bonus delivered to your inbox, as well as a practical cheat sheet to reduce stress and have more time for what you love.
 Here’s what a reader had to say about this cheat sheet:

 “I have my cheat sheet at my desk. 🙂 I am definitely going to start implementing these into my life.
 Saying ‘no’ is a big one for me, but I am finding it more and more necessary to create a better life.
 For those of you who aren’t subscribed and may see my comment, it is pure gold, just like this post!” –Ashley